I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 Circumstances

 When women stand and fight, it is for the same reason.
-But we haven’t read the Art of War, or if we have, we haven’t lived its principles as men have.
+But we haven’t read the Art of War, or if we have, we haven’t lived its teachings in the ways of men who fight.
 We are inexperienced warriors.
-Our casualties are high.
+Our casualties are numerous.

 When women walk away from passion, we abandon our selves.

 If it is passion in pursuit of our dreams, we will ache until our memories are obliterated by age or exhaustion.
-Or we will circle back to ourselves, to our passions, however many years have passed, and push through the door – first a crack, then an inch, then the light.
+Or we will circle back to ourselves, to our passions, however many years have passed, and we may dare to push against the door as it opens – first a crack, then an inch, then into the light.
 Whatever the outcome, we must turn toward the light.

-When women walk away from each other, they leave a battered soldier behind who has little recourse but to turn and walk away herself.
+When women walk away from each other, they leave behind a battered soldier who has little recourse but to turn and walk away herself.
 Sometimes it is only a few steps, but they are steps backward.
+They are steps into darkness.

 When women walk away from a family, I have trouble understanding, yet I know enough to comprehend that it is about survival, and possibly, family survival.
 I also understand there are many ways to walk away.
 Some are physical, some are emotional, some are chemical.
 Sometimes there is apathy.
-Sometimes there is rage, and blood.
+Sometimes there is rage.
+And where there is rage, there may be blood.

-Sometimes there is the ghost that goes through the motions: hands to soap the dishes, arms to empty the laundry basket, feet to travel the produce aisle, a voice that says everything will be alright, but there is neither conviction nor reliance.
-Only shadow.
+Sometimes there is a ghost that goes through the motions: hands to soap the dishes, arms to empty the laundry basket, feet to travel the produce aisle, a voice that says everything will be alright though there is neither conviction nor reliance.

-Children believe in presence, even if it inflicts pain, because it’s all they know.
-Children can be wrong in their assessments.
-Perhaps it is better to walk away.
+If there are ghosts, the children will see them and opt for their presence.
+Children believe in presence even if it inflicts pain.
+But children can be wrong in their perceptions and assessments.
+Perhaps it is better to walk away from the phantom.
+From all the phantoms.

 Women for women, as best they can

-After divorce, men and women both lose friendships owned by the “couple.”
-Not always, but often.
+After divorce, men and women may lose the friendships that were once owned by the “couple.”
 Sometimes, one lobbies or manipulates to gain custody of the friends, much as they struggle over possession of everything else.

-You become a contagion.
+The woman following a dramatic change becomes a contagion.
 Distances open like wounds.
 Friends, allies, even family members may disappear.
+Sometimes in pieces.
+Sometimes, suddenly.
 I do not think they do so easily, but they do so.
-Not all, but many.
-And I cannot blame them.
+It will not be everyone you love, everyone you count on, but many may turn away, you may not blame them.
+I do not blame them.

-This is the time when angels surprise us; they have no history with our other selves, no future that was discarded.
-They carry wings in their hearts.
+This is the time when angels surprise us, angels who unfold their wings from their hidden hearts, sharing no history with our other selves, and bearing no scars of a future that has been discarded.

-Sometimes angels are men.
-They spread our legs in jubilation and wonder; they fill us with the coin of their realm.
-Tearfully, gratefully, we may walk away feeling richer, and with something to live on for awhile.
-There is gold jostling in our bellies.
+Sometimes, our angels may be men.
+They spread our legs in jubilation and wonder, filling us with the coin of their realm.
+Tearfully, gratefully, boldly, we may walk away feeling richer and with resources enough to live for awhile.
+Their gold is jostling in our bellies.

 Judgment

-I’ve never been wise when it comes to recognizing the enemy, but women have never been the enemy; they have filled me with stories and hope, with sisterhood and parenting, with mischief and practicality.
-They have challenged me, inspired me, taught me, loved me, as I have challenged, inspired, taught and loved them.
+I have never been wise when it comes to recognizing the enemy, but women have never been the enemy.
+They gift me with tales and hopefulness, with sisterhood and mothering, with mischief and practicality.
+They challenge me, they inspire me, they instruct me, they cherish me, as I have challenged, inspired, instructed and cherished them.

-My friends of many decades are scattered across the country, and we are increasingly out of touch, separated by our daily battles that are private, by our worries, by lifestyles.
-Some of us, by judgments.
-Some of us, by fear of contagion.
+My friends of many decades are scattered across the country, and we are increasingly out of touch as we are separated by our daily battles that are private, by our worries that are consuming, by our lifestyles.
+Some of us are separated by judgments.
+Some of us are separated by fear of contagion.

 The dark, the light

-It is morning, and dark as night.
-Rain is falling steadily, numbingly.
+It is morning and yet it is as dark as midnight and rain is falling steadily.
 I hear it on the roof, on the tinny ventilation pipes that poke through shingle and asphalt.
-It is a lightless start of day; memories spill over like the water that I hear rushing through the gutters thick with pine needles and debris, water gushing over the aluminum lip and pouring down hard onto the ground, submerging plant beds, destroying.
-At least, temporarily.
+It is a lightless start of day and so memories are spilling over like the water that is rushing through the gutters that are thick with pine needles and debris, the water that gushes over the aluminum lip, the water that pours down hard onto the ground where it submerges plant beds and destroys.

-When life spills over, some women walk away.
-Some stay and fight, or stand in support.
-But weariness may suck us under.
-We walk away from passion, from friendship, from things that frighten us because we feel we must.
-But I miss the women in my life, the women who never intended to walk away, the women who are unafraid – or were, as I was once – but who are caught up in the complications of their own lives, fighting for their next breath.
+When life spills over, some women walk away while others will stay and fight or stand in support.
+But weariness may suck us under and we find ourselves walking away from passion, from kinship, from community; we walk away from whatever frightens us because we feel we must, and yet we miss the women in our lives, the women who never intended to walk away, the women who are unafraid – or were, as I was once – but who are caught in the complications of their own battles, struggling for their next breath in the shallows or the depths.

-To some of those women, perhaps it seems that I have walked away.
-And it is “only” that I am fighting for my next breath, still stroking the dog’s coat as she trembles while it thunders, still holding my children close to my breast whenever they need me, still trying to find the strength to whisper the words: everything will be alright.
+To some of these women, perhaps it seems that I am the one who walked away.
+And it is “only” that I am fighting for my next breath, still stroking the dog’s coat as she trembles through the thunder, still holding my children close to my breast whenever they need me, still trying to find the voice to whisper my all too fragile mantra: everything will be alright.

 So true, so very true.
 There are so many reasons for walking away, some good, some not so good, and sometimes walking away is just necessary; but it’s nearly always a painful choice, no matter how necessary and freeing it may be.